[A simplified version of the below is available here]

 the material referenced in the original Take-down order needs to be inspected carefully to determine if they are indeed copies or misappropriations, intentional or not

 .
 If they are then it's unlikely filing a Counter Notice will be productive (certainly not recommended) [fn.#14].
-It's also unlikely offending material will be accessible to facilitate changes being made to remove the infringing content by the accused infringer.
+It's also unlikely offending material will be accessible to facilitate changes being made to remove the infringing content by the accused infringing party.
 This will however, largely depending on the type of service being subscribed to, and the level of access the service provider/operator grants whilst individual DMCA actions are in progress [fn.#15].If sending a DMCA Take-down Notice

 , before doing anything make absolutely sure the material in question actually infringes Copyright; there are a number of allowances for "derivative works